intel-lab-lkp/linux/Documentation/scheduler/sched-stats.rst

 'enum cpu_idle_type', which changed the order of [CPU_MAX_IDLE_TYPES] columns in show_schedstat().
 In particular the position of CPU_IDLE and __CPU_NOT_IDLE changed places.
 The size of the array is unchanged.
+With CONFIG_SCHED_DEBUG enabled, the domain field can also print the name of the corresponding sched domain.

 Version 15 of schedstats dropped counters for some sched_yield: yld_exp_empty, yld_act_empty and yld_both_empty.
 Otherwise, it is